Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 1. Transport Terminals

 Passengers and freight cannot travel individually but in groups or batches.
-Passengers must go to bus terminals and airports first, where they are “assembled” into busloads or planeloads to reach their final destinations where they are dispersed.
-Freight must be consolidated at a distribution center, a port, or a rail yard before onward shipment.
+Passengers must go to bus terminals and airports first, where they are “assembled” into busloads or planeloads to reach their final destinations, where they are dispersed.
+Freight must be consolidated at a distribution center, a port, or a rail yard before shipment.
 Terminals may also be points of interchange involving the same transport mode.
 Thus, a passenger wishing to travel by train from Paris to Rotterdam may have to change trains in Brussels, or an air passenger wishing to fly between Montreal and Los Angeles may have to change planes in Toronto.
-Terminals may also be points of interchange between different modes of transportation and their respective networks.
+Terminals may also be interchange points between different modes of transportation and their respective networks.
 Goods being shipped from the American Mid-West to the Ruhr in Germany may travel by rail from Cincinnati to the port of New York, put on a ship to Rotterdam, and then placed on a barge for delivery to Duisburg.
-Transport terminals, therefore, are central and intermediate locations for the mobility of passengers and freight.
+Therefore, transport terminals are central and intermediate locations for the mobility of passengers and freight.

 Terminal.
 Any location where freight and passengers either originate, terminate, or are handled in the transportation process.
 Terminals are central and intermediate locations in the mobility of passengers and freight.
 They often require specific facilities and equipment to accommodate the traffic they handle.

-Terminals may be points of interchange within the same modal system, which ensures continuity of the flows.
-This is particularly the case for air and port operations with hubs connecting parts of the network.
-Terminals, however, are also critical points of transfer between modes.
+Terminals may be interchange points within the same modal system, ensuring the continuity of transport flows.
+This is particularly true for air and port operations with hubs connecting parts of the network.
+Terminals are also critical points of transfer between modes.
 Buses and cars deliver people to airports, trucks haul freight to rail terminals, and rail brings freight to docks for loading on ships.
 One core attribute of transport terminals is their convergence function.
 They are obligatory points of passage, capitalizing on their geographical location, which is generally intermediate to commercial flows.
-Thus, transport terminals are either created by the centrality or the intermediacy of their respective locations.
+Thus, transport terminals are created by centrality or intermediacy processes involving the locations they are connected to.

 The importance of a transport terminal is often a function of its size.
 Large transport terminals, particularly ports and airports, confer the status of gateway or hub to their location since they become obligatory points of transit between different segments of the global transport system.
 Containerization has favored the emergence of a hierarchy of terminals fulfilling different functions and added value, from the mega-gateway coordinating the flows of a large market area to a small rail yard or truck depot servicing a local market.
 The same observation applies to passenger transport, where a specific hierarchy of terminals is evident.
-There are large hub airports located in global cities, connecting continents down to the small local airport with limited daily services to a few destinations.
+At the top are large hub airports located in global cities, connecting continents, and at the bottom are small local airports with limited daily services to a few destinations.

 2. Importance and Performance